 🌙 Decorated eggs were traditionally given as gifts at Ostara, a gift offering the blessing of prosperity and new beginnings to the recipient.

-The May Day rite is held on May 1.
-The name comes from the sun god Bel (“the bright one”) and means “Bel’s fire.”
+— is the ancient name for the May Day rite, held on May 1.
+The name comes from the sun god, Bel (“the bright one”) and means “Bel’s fire.”
 Beltane is opposite on the Wheel from Samhain, and so is known as a day when the veils between the words are again at their thinnest, or even lifted all together.
 It is a great time of feasting, celebration, and marks a renewal of creative and fertile energy.

 🌙 Beltane season abounds with bonfires, festivals, concerts, and campouts.
 Dance around a fire or grouping of candles to celebrate.

 🌙 Celebrate by making an altar to the union of the young God and Goddess.
 Flowers, honey, sweets and wine on the altar echo the sweetness of the occasion.